Skip to main content

 Explore climate and nature challenges, propose solutions, and win prizes with your team.

-The Climate Challenge empowers innovators to make a difference.
+The Cambridge Climate Challenge empowers innovators to make a difference.
 It supports postgraduate students and postdoctoral researchers to take their first steps in climate entrepreneurship, or to progress early-stage ventures toward real-world impact.

 Participants benefit from a free programme of networking, training workshops, mentoring, and socials between the launch at the end of January and the final at the beginning of May.